jrnold/cv/Arnold_Jeffrey_CV.md

 - *University of Rochester*

-	- Ph.D. in Political Science, March 2016
+	- Ph.D. in Political Science, December 2015
 	- M.A. in Political Science, March 2012
 	- Dissertation: *Three Essays on Conflict and Financial Markets, and Political Methodology*